The Shakiest Gun in the West: Plot

-Later that night, Penelope leaves to search the church where the preacher resides, but Jesse confronts her and demands to know where she is going.
-Penelope explains her situation and Jesse offers his help, believing himself to be a crack shot.
+Later that night, Penelope leaves to search the church where the preacher resides, and inside confirms that the "Bibles" crates actually have guns and ammunition.
+Jesse comes in the church searching for her, and Gant and Basch over hear their conversation.
+Knowing that Penelope is an agent, they set their sights on her.
+Back at the hotel Penelope explains her situation and Jesse offers his help, believing himself to be a crack shot.
 Penelope, not wanting Jesse to hurt himself, tells him the truth about her assistance on the wagon train and with Arnold.
 Penelope leaves, apologizing to Jesse, who is heartbroken.

-Penelope tries to leave on horseback for federal troops help but is kidnapped by the preacher and his minion and their Indian friends, who take her to the Indian village outside of town.
+Penelope tries to leave on horseback for federal troops' help but is kidnapped by the preacher and his minion Basch and their Indian friends, who take her to the Indian village outside of town.
 Jesse walks into the saloon and admits the truth of his deeds to the town, who turn their backs on him.
 As a drunken Jesse stumbles out of the saloon, he sees Penelope being taken out of town by the preacher.
 Jesse follows them to the Indian village to save Penelope.

 In disguise as an Indian woman after joining the tribe, and after some thoughtful maneuvering, Jesse frees Penelope but suggests they wait for the entire village to get even more drunk before making their escape.
 Jesse's identity is revealed after two Indians have a fight over him/her and the preacher and his minion challenge Jesse to a gunfight.
-Jesse is confident because he knows Penelope is armed and ready in a tee pee.
-As Penelope sets her sights with her rifle, she is quietly and begrudgingly taken away by the carpenter, an undercover marshal, and his friend as multiple shots ring out.
+Jesse is confident because he knows Penelope is armed and ready in a teepee.
+As Penelope sets her sights with her rifle, she is quietly and begrudgingly taken away by the carpenter, her contact in town, an undercover marshal, and his friend as multiple shots ring out.
 Jesse stands victorious with the preacher and his minion shot dead by himself without knowing that Penny did not help this time.
 Jesse is surrounded by the chief and his tribe and appears doomed.

 Back at the town, the town is barricaded waiting for an Indian attack and the townspeople are ready for battle.
 To everyone's surprise, Jesse rides in with the chief and some tribesmen.
 Jesse has made peace with the chief and replaced his missing teeth.
 He orders the chief a rare steak and is reunited with Penelope, who hugs him, and shortly thereafter Penny has to knock out the enamored Indian who has come to town trying to reclaim Jesse the squaw as his.